-wethod Rate
+Method Rate

 Office furniture and equipment Declining balance 20%

-Computer hardware Declining balance 30-50%
+Computer equipment Declining balance 30-50%

-Website development Declining balance 50%
+When a tangible capital asset no longer has any long-term service potential to the Thrive Youth Development Canada, the excess of its net carrying amount over any residual value is recognized as an Anyconsertorthized attement of operations.

-When a tangible capital asset no longer has any long-term service potential to the Foundation, the excess of its net carrying amount over any residual value is recognized as an expense in the statement of operations.
-Any unamortized deferred contribution amount related to the tangible capital asset is recognized in revenue in the statement of operations, provided that all restrictions have been complied with.
+deferred contribution amount related to the tangible capital asset is recognized in revenue in the statement of operations, provided that all restrictions have been complied with.

-When a tangible capital asset is disposed of, the difference between the net proceeds on disposition and the net carrying amount is recognized in the statement of operations.
-Any unamortized deferred contribution amount related to the tangible capital asset disposed of is recognized in revenue in the statement of operations, provided that all restrictions have been complied with.
+When a tangible capital asset is disposed of, the difference between the net proceeds on disposition and the net carrying Amount is recognized in the statement of operations. unamortized deferred contribution amount related to the tangible capital asset disposed of is recognized in revenue in the statement of operations, provided that all restrictions have been complied with.